Subscribe to the newsletter to receive the latest class schedule.

 Anyone creating visual content can benefit from a deep understanding of how to use color, a critical component of any visual communication.
 Artist and educator Ian Jehle explores color and its perceptual influence within his own artistic practice, including immersive installations, painting and interactive art.

 Color has the power to evoke emotion and trigger memories.
 For most of us, it is what we remember when we walk into a beautiful room or what we think of when we remember our favorite painting.
 But how does color work?
 How do we distinguish one color from another?
 What do we mean when we say that colors go together.

 Starting with the simple color wheel that most of us know from childhood, this course looks at how color operates in the eye and in the mind, as both light and biology.
-Using acrylic paint and canvas, we will analyze the inherent attributes of color, and using simple exercises, learn how to effectively work with those individual attributes.
 Taking examples from film, animation, painting, and advertising, we will look at systems that various cultures and media use to organize and choose colors.
-Whether you’re interested in fine art, video, design or digital media, this course will teach you the fundamental tools to incorporate colour into whatever you do.
+Whether you’re interested in fine art, video, design or digital media, this workshop will teach you the fundamental tools to incorporate color into whatever you do.

 Jehle’s work focuses on the intersection of math, engineering and visual arts.
 His large scale math-based installation projects are often participatory in nature, using games, puzzles and live events where participants are invited to create works of art by following a simple set of mathematical rules.
 Jehle considers his teaching an important part of his art-making process and often includes groups of students in the design and implementation of his project based works.